 Pawleys Island Pier

 Lay back at this fishing pier located in Pawleys Island, South Carolina.
 Pawleys is known for encouraging a lifestyle of ease, free of both your worries and shoes.
-Crabbing in nearby creeks, fishing, sharing ghost-stories about rumored hauntings, hammock lounging, and enjoying the beach are all everyday activities at this haven of a destination.
+Make the most of your time crabbing in nearby creeks, fishing, or sharing ghost-stories about rumored hauntings.
+Plus, there’s always time for hammock lounging and enjoying the beach.

 Francis Marion National Forest

 Located north of Charleston, this 258,864 acre National Forest attracts recreationalists for hiking, camping, horseback riding, mountain biking, off-road motorcycling, and ATV-riding to name a few.
-Steeped in history, the forest is named after Revolutionary War officer Francis Marion and offers a unique experience to those who adventure through it.
+Steeped in history, the forest is named after Revolutionary War officer Francis Marion.
+It offers a unique experience to those who adventure through it.

 Angel Oak Park

 Admire the age and beauty of the largest oak tree east of the Mississippi at Angel Oak Park in James Island, South Carolina.
 At approximately 300 to 400 years old, the Angel Oak receives nearly 40,000 visitors each year.
 Sit under the shade with a book or picnic in the 17,000 square feet of shade this Southern Live Oak tree offers.